matthodan/bookmarklet-loader/README.markdown

   You may be able to update the compiled example and save yourself the time of installing CoffeeScript.
 Don't forget to URL encode whatever you update!

-  Drag this link to your bookmarks bar and click on the new bookmark to try Bookmarklet Loader.
-You'll need to view page source to see the changes-- look for a div with the id 'yourApp'.

-  <a href="javascript:(function(){alert('This is a test')}());">Example Bookmarklet Link</a>

   Contact me if you have any questions-- [Matt Hodan blog](http://blog.matthodan.com).